sky-uk/terraform-provider-brocadevtm/README.md

 Terraform Provider
 ==================

-Terraform provider for PulseVTM appliance
+Terraform provider for PulseVTM appliance.
+Since version v0.7.0, the provider has been renamed to PulseVTM from BrocadeVTM.

 Requirements